G-torsors over a Dedekind scheme: Tannakian viewpoint

-where the direct limit is over all coherent $G$-stable subsheaves $W\subset V$ (as in the proof of Lemma~\ref{starfruit}).
-We remark that this is a filtered direct limit.
-Since filtered direct limits are exact and commute with tensor, $F(V)$ is flat, and the extended functor is a tensor functor that preserves monomorphisms.
-So, it remains to show that for $V\neq 0$, $F(V)$ is faithful.
+where the colimit is over all coherent $\O_G$-subcomodules $W\subset V$.
+By Lemma \ref{generalized_directed_union}, this is a direct limit.
+Since filtered colimits are exact and commute with tensor product, $F(V)$ is flat, and the extended functor is a tensor functor that is exact.
+This establishes (i)

-By \cite[2.2.1]{EGAIV2}, $F(V)$ is faithfully flat if and only if it is flat and has the property that $F(V)\otimes M=0$ implies $M=0$, for any quasicoherent $\O_X$-module $M$.
-So, let $M$ be a quasicoherent $\O_X$-module such that $F(V)\otimes M=0$.
-Then

-Since $F$ preserves monomorphisms, the transition maps in the direct limit are injective.
-This implies that $M=0$. \end{proof}